Gizra/Gizra-Way-Book/views.md

 ![](images/views/expose_filter_select.png)

 But what if we don't want the end users to select the category, but we want them to go directly to the page list their favorite movie category?

+for that we have contextual filters.

 ## Contextual filters

-Contextual filters are like filters under _filter criteria_ section.
-The different is that we don't set the filter value, it will be taken from context (usually from the URL) when we run the View.
+Under the _Advanced_ fieldset you can find the _Contextual filters_ section.
+Contextual filters are like regular filters, but instead of setting the filter value, it will be taken from context (usually from the URL) when we run the View.

+So let's remove the `Content: Has taxonomy term` filter under _Filter criteria_ section, and add it to _Contextual filters_ section.